sabaimran/wallpaper-captain/README.md

 # Wallpaper Captain!
 I want to use wallpapers that mean something to me.
 At first iteration, I'll set the wallpaper to a random picture from a folder in which I keep photos from various occasions in my life.
-Each random photo allows me to think back to a different time, state, or place I was in, and to be serendipitously reminded of its beauty.
+Each random photo allows me to think back to a different time, state, or place I was in, and to serendipitously live the joy of that moment again.

 Over time, I would like to increase the complexity of how the next wallpaper is decided, but this would suffice for now :).
 For any comments, problems, or suggestions, please peruse the [Issues](https://github.com/sabaimran/wallpaper-captain/issues), which I will monitor actively.